n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.strava.md

 # Strava

-The Strava node allows you to automate work in Strava, and integrate Strava with other applications. n8n has built-in support for a wide range of Strava features, including creating new activities, and getting activity information.
+Use the Strava node to automate work in Strava, and integrate Strava with other applications. n8n has built-in support for a wide range of Strava features, including creating new activities, and getting activity information.

 On this page, you'll find a list of operations the Strava node supports and links to more resources.